api-commons/api-commons/_rules/apis-json-apis-properties-terms-of-service-positive.md

 ---
 apis-json-apis-properties-legal-terms-of-service-positive:
-  description: API Properties Legal Support
+  description: API Properties Terms of Service
   message: >-
     Offering a dedicated terms of service page helps ensure consumers are aware of what is expected when it comes to using a service.